 Lizz was instantly in the doorway, confirming that we had, indeed, left our sticks in the bucket.
 She nearly turned over the shelves searching for our missing sticks.

 Lizz laughs easily and it’s tough to bring her spirits down, but I remembered her horror when we had accidentally locked our sticks in a hotel lobby before locking ourselves out.
 She wasn’t laughing about our missing sticks.
 Not.
 At.
 All.

-While Lizz ransacked the closet, I told Roberto, the friendly albergue operator who we had sipped wine with the evening before, that our sticks were gone.
+While Lizz ransacked the closet, I told Roberto, the friendly albergue operator with whom we had sipped wine the evening before, that our sticks were gone.
 This involved a lot of miming to bridge our language barrier, but between my exaggerated walk with fake walking sticks, and the destructive noises coming from the communal closet, Roberto grasped the issue.

 He mimed to me the motion of someone driving a vehicle, spun on his heel, and ran for the door.